Pavlishenku/pysection/docs/user_guide/solver.rst

 Section Solver
 ==============

-The section solver is the core of sectionpy, computing the internal forces and strains for a given section under applied loads.
+The section solver is the core of opensection, computing the internal forces and strains for a given section under applied loads.

 Section Solver
 --------------

-.. autoclass:: sectionpy.SectionSolver
+.. autoclass:: opensection.SectionSolver
    :members:
    :undoc-members:

 Solver Result
 -------------

-.. autoclass:: sectionpy.SolverResult
+.. autoclass:: opensection.SolverResult
    :members:
    :undoc-members: